pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 Bucket permissions and settings can be set during bucket creation or changed afterwards.
 Bucket settings can even be copied from other buckets you have.
-For a detailed look at creating buckets on Amazon S3, check out [this documentation on creating buckets.][amazon-s3-create-bucket]
+For a detailed look at creating buckets and managing initial settings, check out [this documentation on creating buckets.][amazon-s3-create-bucket]

 ## Bucket Permissions